ponyriders/django-amazon-price-monitor/README.md

         'rest_framework',
     )

+Then migrate:

+    python manage.py migrate

+Adjust the settings appropiately, [see next chapter](#settings).

 ### Settings

 _The values of the following displayed settings are their default values.
 If the value is '...' then there is no default value._